 Check network ports

-When you use an integration service environment (ISE) with a virtual network, a common setup problem is having one or more blocked ports.
+When you use an ISE with an existing virtual network, a common setup problem is having one or more blocked ports.
 The connectors that you use for creating connections between your ISE and the destination system might also have their own port requirements.
 For example, if you communicate with an FTP system by using the FTP connector, make sure the port you use on that FTP system, such as port 21 for sending commands, is available.

-To control the traffic across the virtual network's subnets where you deploy your ISE, you can optionally set up network security groups (NSGs) in your virtual network by filtering network traffic across subnets.
-If you choose this route, make sure that your ISE opens specific ports, as described in the following table, on the virtual network that uses the NSGs.
-If you have existing NSGs or firewalls in your virtual network, make sure that they open these ports.
+If you created a new virtual network and subnets without any constraints, you don't need to set up network security groups (NSGs) in your virtual network so that you can control traffic across subnets.
+For an existing virtual network, you can optionally set up NSGs by filtering network traffic across subnets.
+If you choose this route, make sure that your ISE opens specific ports, as described in the following table, on the virtual network that has the NSGs.
+So, for existing NSGs or firewalls in your virtual network, make sure that they open these ports.
 That way, your ISE stays accessible and can work correctly so that you don't lose access to your ISE.
 Otherwise, if any required ports are unavailable, your ISE stops working.

 For internal communication inside your subnets, ISE requires that you open all ports within those subnets.